digineo/texd/docs/getting-started.md

 access to `/var/run/docker.sock`, in order to allow it to pull the image and create containers.

 You may provide multiple image names and switch on a per-request basis (see [HTTP API](api-render.md) below).
-In this case, the first image is used as default image:
+In this case, the first image is used as the default image:

 ```console
 $ texd \